There are various avenues of both academic and pastoral support available in the School to help you succeed in your studies.

 Student Support Team

-Our dedicated Student Support Team consists of two Student Support Officers.
+Our dedicated Student Support Team consists of six staff members.

 In first year, you can take part in MathPALS, which is a weekly Peer Assisted Learning session.
 Trained senior students will help you to help each other - both with studying maths and university life in general - in an informal setting.